jkirsch/senser/README.md

 Visit <http://localhost:8080/>

+## Dependencies

+- You should have git on the path
+- Maven is self contained using the wrapper accessable from mvnw

 ### How does it work

 The app is orchestrated using Spring for dependency injection. `edu.tuberlin.senser.images.MainApp` is the main entry point.